Dasha Mart Flaunts Impressive Cleavage & Long Legs In Semi-Sheer Mini Dress

 Russia model Dasha Mart knows how to make just about any outfit look good.
 The beauty took to Instagram on Thursday to showcase her incredible figure in a semi-sheer, nude mini dress that showcased her impressive cleavage and long legs.

-Dasha’s frock was made from a sheer fabric that featured small dots on it.
-The number was strapless, and it featured a corseted bodice with underwire cups.
-It had ruched seams down the front with a hemline cut off at the tops of her thighs.
+Dasha's frock was made from a semi-sheer fabric that featured small dots on it.
+The strapless number featured a corseted bodice with underwire cups.
+It had ruched seams down the front with a hemline that cut off at the tops of her thighs.

 The popular influencer accessorized with a pendant necklace and a bangle bracelet, completing her look with a pair of strappy stilettos.

-According to the geotag, Dasha was in Miami, Florida, when the photos were taken.
+According to the geotag, Dasha was in Miami, Florida.
 The update included two pictures that captured her outside on a sidewalk.
-Large palm trees were situated in the area, and what appeared to be storefronts were off to one side of the frame.
+Large palm trees were situated in the area and what appeared to be storefronts were off to one side of the frame.

-The first snap was taken from a close angle and cropped above Dasha’s knees.
-With a pouty expression on her face, she posed with her hands on her hips with her legs crossed.
-The stance showed off her hourglass figure, and it also gave her online audience a good look at her cleavage.
-The model’s shapely shoulders and toned arms were also on display.
+The first snap was taken from a close angle and cropped above Dasha's knees.
+With a pouty expression, she posed with her hands on her hips and her legs crossed.
+The stance showed off her hourglass figure and gave her online audience a good look at her cleavage.
+The model's shapely shoulders and toned arms were also on display.

-In the caption, Dasha tagged online retailer Revolve as the makers of the garment.

-The model’s followers had plenty of nice things to say about Dasha’s smoldering look.
+The model's followers had plenty of nice things to say about Dasha's smoldering look in the comments section.

-“Always perfect in every dress,” one admirer commented.
+"Always perfect in every dress," one admirer wrote.

-“Always looking very gorgeous and beautiful,” added a second fan with several emoji that included a smiley face and a tulip.
+"Always looking very gorgeous and beautiful," added a second fan with several emoji, including a smiley face and a tulip.

-“Gorgeous so beautiful,” a third Instagram user chimed in.
+"Gorgeous so beautiful," a third user chimed in.

-“[A] beautiful dress on a slender body and your legs look longer and more beautiful than ever 2,” a fourth fan wrote, adding numerous emoji that included broken hearts and kissing faces.
+"[A] beautiful dress on a slender body and your legs look longer and more beautiful than ever 2," praised a fourth follower, adding numerous emoji to their message, including broken hearts and kissing faces.

 Last week, Dasha flashed a bit more skin in an update that saw her sporting a blue bikini.
 The colorful number featured a top that left plenty of her cleavage exposed and thong bottoms that showcased her bodacious booty.